Malcolm Gladwell: Reception

 Fortune described The Tipping Point as "a fascinating book that makes you see the world in a different way".
 The Daily Telegraph called it "a wonderfully offbeat study of that little-understood phenomenon, the social epidemic".

 Reviewing Blink, The Baltimore Sun dubbed Gladwell "the most original American journalist since the young Tom Wolfe."
 Farhad Manjoo at Salon described the book as "a real pleasure.
 As in the best of Gladwell's work, Blink brims with surprising insights about our world and ourselves."
 The Economist called Outliers "a compelling read with an important message".
 David Leonhardt wrote in The New York Times Book Review: "In the vast world of nonfiction writing, Malcolm Gladwell is as close to a singular talent as exists today" and Outliers "leaves you mulling over its inventive theories for days afterward".
 Ian Sample wrote in The Guardian: "Brought together, the pieces form a dazzling record of Gladwell's art.
 There is depth to his research and clarity in his arguments, but it is the breadth of subjects he applies himself to that is truly impressive."

 Gladwell's critics have described him as prone to oversimplification.
 The New Republic called the final chapter of Outliers, "impervious to all forms of critical thinking" and said Gladwell believes "a perfect anecdote proves a fatuous rule".
 Gladwell has also been criticized for his emphasis on anecdotal evidence over research to support his conclusions.
 Maureen Tkacik and Steven Pinker have challenged the integrity of Gladwell's approach.
 Even while praising Gladwell's writing style and content, Pinker summed up Gladwell as "a minor genius who unwittingly demonstrates the hazards of statistical reasoning", while accusing him of "cherry-picked anecdotes, post-hoc sophistry and false dichotomies" in his book Outliers.
 Referencing a Gladwell reporting mistake in which Gladwell refers to "eigenvalue" as "Igon Value", Pinker criticizes his lack of expertise: "I will call this the Igon Value Problem: when a writer's education on a topic consists in interviewing an expert, he is apt to offer generalizations that are banal, obtuse or flat wrong."
 A writer in The Independent accused Gladwell of posing "obvious" insights.
-The Register has accused Gladwell of making arguments by weak analogy and commented Gladwell has an "aversion for fact", adding: "Gladwell has made a career out of handing simple, vacuous truths to people and dressing them up with flowery language and an impressionistic take on the scientific method."
+The British website The Register has accused Gladwell of making arguments by weak analogy and commented Gladwell has an "aversion for fact", adding: "Gladwell has made a career out of handing simple, vacuous truths to people and dressing them up with flowery language and an impressionistic take on the scientific method."
 In that regard, The New Republic has called him "America's Best-Paid Fairy-Tale Writer".
 His approach was satirized by the online site "The Malcolm Gladwell Book Generator".